-- Academy Masters (resident on the ships) Training, Assessing, Mentoring & Supervision
+- Academy Masters - Training, Assessing, Mentoring & Supervision OPEN

 - Contract Trainer Assessors for specific program tasks

 Volunteers: If you Love cruising, come join us.

 We welcome retired and under-employed people, to volunteer in the Academy activities to the great advantage of both the volunteer and the younger people in training on the ships.
 There are minimal costs and many benefits for those who like cruising.

 - Assistants to Academy Masters cruising with the ships

 - Phone Principal on 0418 836 137 if you are interested

 Think about how you could help young people in the Cruise Academy environment.

 As a Not-for-Profit Charity, Academy is recognised by Centrelink to employ volunteers for up to 20 hrs per week without affecting social security benefits.
 Volunteer accident insurance held by the Academy is a requirement of this recognition.